Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 ---Giants eat, sleep, and breathe.

+### Goblinoid Subtype
-**Goblinoid Subtype:** Goblinoids are stealthy humanoids who live by hunting and raiding and who all speak Goblin.
+Goblinoids are stealthy humanoids who live by hunting and raiding and who all speak Goblin.

+### Good Subtype
-**Good Subtype:** A subtype usually applied only to outsiders native to the good-aligned Outer Planes.
+A subtype usually applied only to outsiders native to the good-aligned Outer Planes.
 Most creatures that have this subtype also have good alignments; however, if their alignments change, they still retain the subtype.
 Any effect that depends on alignment affects a